marcnewport/scrollbox/README.md

 # scrollbox
-jQuery extension for a custom scrollbar that looks consistent across browsers and devices which is WCAG accessible
+jQuery extension for a custom scrollbar that looks consistent across browsers and devices which is WCAG friendly

 ##Use
     //init scrollbox